cyndimustapha/phase-2-wk1-Bank-of-Flatiron/README.md

 ## Description
 This React application allows users to manage their bank transactions.
 Users can do the following:
-  1.See a table of the transactions.
+  1. See a table of the transactions.
-  2.Fill out and submit the form to add a new transaction.
+  2. Fill out and submit the form to add a new transaction.
-  3.Filter transactions by typing into the search bar.
+  3. Filter transactions by typing into the search bar.

 ## Installation
-You use git clone to be able to donload the documnets in the GitHub
+You use git clone to be able to download the documents in the GitHub

 ## Installation Requirements
 Git